colts70/DFH-SFH-isn-t-just-an-AI-grounding-protocol.-It-s-a-SEO-cheat-code-AI-compatibility-layer-canonical-/README.md

 fewer scams

-consistent AI output
+consistent AI behavior

-And the internet itself wants DFH because it makes:
+The internet wants DFH because it gets:

-AI deterministic
+deterministic AI grounding

-search stable
+stable search

-meaning explicit
+explicit meaning

-identity universal
+universal identity

-This is the first protocol in 20 years that makes the internet easier for everyone at once.
+DFH/SFH is the first protocol in 20 years that makes the entire internet easier for everyone—at once.